What Is Vegetarianism?

 Life is already hard, don't make it harder with extra recipe research, vegetarian meal planning and shopping for vegetarian ingredients.
 When you order a vegetarian meal delivery, you simply select your recipes online and then the box of fresh vegetarian ingredients arrives at your front door.
 It's that simple!

-Vegetarian Meal Delivery With Martha & Marley Spoon
+Vegetarian Meal Delivery With Martha Stewart & Marley Spoon